WorkerFramework/worker-message-prioritization/worker-message-prioritization-distribution-container/fast-lane-processing.md

 ### Format to follow when setting staging queue weights:

 * The environment variable name **must** begin with CAF_ADJUST_QUEUE_WEIGHT.
-If there is more than one staging queue regular expression and weight to be set, the tag can be preceded with incrementing numbers
+If there is more than one staging queue regular expression and weight to be set, the environment variable name can be appended with _ and incrementing numbers
 eg: CAF_ADJUST_QUEUE_WEIGHT, CAF_ADJUST_QUEUE_WEIGHT_1, CAF_ADJUST_QUEUE_WEIGHT_2 and so on.
 * Inside this tag must contain a string of the regex to match the staging queue, followed by a comma, followed by an integer that is 0 or larger.
 Note: